 Location and boundaries

-Normanhurst is bounded by the suburb of Hornsby in the north, the suburb of Wahroonga in the east, Coups Creek and the Ku-ring-gai Council area in the south and the suburb of Thornleigh in the west.
+Thornleigh is bounded by Waitara Creek in the north, the suburb of Normanhurst and the Lane Cove River in the east, the suburb of Pennant Hills in the south, and Quarter Sessions Road, Duffy Avenue and the suburb of Westleigh in the west.

 persons per hectare

 Settlement of the area dates from 1838 when the first land grant was made.
-Growth was minimal until the 1880s, following the opening of the railway line.
-Significant development occurred in the post-war period, particularly during the 1960s.
-The population increased slightly between 1996 and 2006 as new dwellings were added to the area, with relative stability in population and dwelling stock between 2006 and 2011.
+Population was minimal until the 1880s, following the opening of the railway line.
+Significant development occurred in the post-war period.
+The population increased gradually from the mid 1990s as new dwellings were added to the area.